-Laparoscopic sleeve gastrectomy (LSG) is one of the most commonly performed bariatric procedures in the world.
+Laparoscopic sleeve gastrectomy (LSG) is the most commonly performed obesity surgery in Turkey and in other most countries.
 Most people prefer this option because it’s less invasive and highly effective.
 However, it does come with some complications and isn’t cheap, except in some selected countries, such as Turkey.

 International Clinics in Turkey offer laparoscopic sleeve gastrectomy and other similar bariatric procedures to international patients.
 Each year, thousands of patients undergo surgery in our clinics.
 You can reach us right now using the Contact Us button below.